 There are numerous successful arguments against bigotry, and quite precious few in its favor.
 Bigotry is evidence of rudimentary cognition — it’s a poor way to make decisions, based on a set of assumptions that aren’t true.

 It’s tragic to find the need to renew these “arguments” anew again and again, decades and generations after the majority of Americans would prefer to move on.
-We are being held back by the obdurate third of us in this nation who refuse still to this day to get on board with the idea of a federated republic — despite the document their forebears signed, that they themselves swear fidelity to while trampling upon, and with the most reviling gall to do it while claiming patriotic self-righteousness as they shred the Constitution with help from 1/3 of the Supreme Court’s tyrannous minority.
+We are being held back by the obdurate third of us in this nation — a radical right who refuse still to this day to get on board with the idea of a federated republic — despite the document their forebears signed, that they themselves swear fidelity to while trampling upon, and with the most reviling gall to do it while claiming patriotic self-righteousness as they shred the Constitution with help from the Federalist Society-installed Supreme Court‘s tyrannous minority.

 Bigotry is a Cognitive Error